Fleischer Studios: The silent era

 It was during this time that Lee de Forest started filming his Phonofilms experiments featuring several of the major Broadway headliners.
 The Red Seal company began acquiring more theaters outside of New York and equipped them with sound equipment produced by Lee de Forest, displaying "talkies" three years before the sound revolution began.
 Because of Max's interest in technology, Riesenfeld introduced him to de Forest.
 It was through this partnership that Max produced a number of the Ko-Ko Song Car-tunes as sound releases.
 Of the 36 song films produced between 1924 and 1927, 12 were produced as sound films beginning in 1926 with standard silent versions as well.
 The first sound release was Mother Pin a Rose on Me.
 Other sound releases included Darling Nellie Gray, Has Anybody Here Seen Kelly?, When the Midnight Choo-Choo Leaves for Alabam, Coming Through the Rye, My Wife's Gone to the Country, Margie, Oh, How I Hate to Get Up in the Morning, Sweet Adeline, Old Black Joe, Come Take A Trip in My Airship, and By the Light of the Silvery Moon.

 Red Seal owned 56 theaters, extending as far west as Cleveland, Ohio.
 But after only two years of operation, Red Seal was broke.
 Max Fleischer sought an appointment of receiver in bankruptcy in October 1926.
 Just as the situation looked hopeless, Alfred Weiss offered a Paramount contact.

 The Paramount deal provided financing and distribution, but due to legal complications of the bankruptcy, the title to Out of the Inkwell was changed to The Inkwell Imps (1927–1929) and the studio was renamed Inkwell Studios.
-One year into the relationship, the Fleischer Brothers discovered mismanagement under Weiss and left before the end of the Imps contract.
+One year into the relationship, the Fleischers discovered mismanagement under Weiss and left before the end of the Imps contract in late 1928.
 Out of the Inkwell Films, Inc. filed bankruptcy in January 1929.
 In March, Max formed Fleischer Studios with Dave as his partner.
 Operations were first set up at the Carpenter-Goldman Laboratories in Queens.
-With a skeleton staff, Fleischer Studios started out doing industrial films, most notably, Finding His Voice, a technical demonstration film explaining Western Electric's Variable Density recording and reproduction system.
+With a skeleton staff and with his characters owned by Weiss, Fleischer Studios started out doing industrial films, most notably, Finding His Voice, a technical demonstration film explaining Western Electric's Variable Density recording and reproduction system.
 Max Fleischer secured a new contract with Paramount to produce a revival of the "Bouncing Ball" song films, re-branded as Screen Songs, with The Sidewalks of New York as the first release on February 5, 1929.